-The nub theory is proven to be the most highly accurate form of early gender prediction, unlike most of the old wives tales – If examined by an expert, it can predict the sex of your unborn baby just by simply analyzing your 12 week scan photo.
+The nub theory is scientifically proven to be the most highly accurate form of early gender prediction, when examined by an expert, it can predict the sex of your baby just by simply analyzing your baby's nub from their 12 week dating scan.

 All nubs will image as a fork.
 This fork is split into two parts.
 The bottom half also known as the urogenital folds will develop into the labia minora, and the top half will develop into the clitoris and will continue to retract into its final resting place in the weeks to come.